ChibiOS/ChibiOS/readme.txt

   change).
 - OPT: Speed optimizations of the STM32 SPI driver, improved latency.
 - OPT: Speed optimizations of the STM32 ADC driver.
+- CHANGE: Added a parameter to the UART driver callbacks, the pointer to the driver itself.
+- CHANGE: In the UART driver now an error does not automatically brings the receiver in UART_RX_IDLE state, the receive operation continues unless explicitly stopped in the error callback handler.
+This considerably simplifies the low level driver code.
 - CHANGE: Modified the STM32 ADC driver to use the new DMA infrastructure.
 - CHANGE: Modified the STM32 SPI driver to use the new DMA infrastructure.
 - CHANGE: Added DMA cleanup code to the STM32 dmaInit() function.